mindoug/SolarSystem/README2.md

 Session 3- Autolayout

 Home
-- Delete unnecessary view (frame) and any extra labels.
+- Delete unnecessary view (frame) and any extra labels and text field.
 - Change image view to aspect fill and set contraints to match safe area so that the image covers the screen.
 - Change text of quote to white and adjust placement
 - Allow Xcode to suggest appropriate constriants